 Images begin a dialogue with your visitors before they ever begin to read your copy and can emotionally engage them more easily.
 Be sure to include an image of your offer to increase the likelihood of a conversion.
 That being said, there are cases when images just don’t work, so test your landing pages with and without.
 If one image doesn’t boost your results, try swapping the image before you ditch images altogether.

-38. Use videos to explain the offer
+38. Use videos to explain the lead generation offer

 If a picture is worth a thousand words, a video is worth even more.
 Videos of your offer may be able to generate conversions without visitors ever reading your copy.
 Videos put everything your visitors need to see in one place.